The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 While this type of diet may be helpful for chronic kidney disease, it doesn’t mean this is something everyone should try.

-Studies have found a low (or even very-low) protein diet to be beneficial for those in later stages of kidney disease, like stages 4 and 5.
-Read our comprehensive guide for stage 4 CKD here.
+Studies have found a low protein diet to be beneficial for those in later stages of kidney disease, like stage 4 and stage 5.

 Who should not follow a low protein diet?

-A dialysis diet requires approximately 1.2-1.4 grams per kilogram per day.
-But don’t worry, you can still follow a plant-based diet even on dialysis.
+A dialysis diet requires approximately 1.0-1.2 grams per kilogram per day.

-In these cases, it is especially important to work with a registered dietitian so that you get enough- but not too much- protein.
+For example, a low protein diet is not recommended for those with cancer.
+In these cases, it is especially important to work with a registered dietitian so that you get the right amount of protein for you.

 Foods to include on a low protein diet